 The meaning is furthered muddied when you considered the Texas initiative to increase the number of Tier 1 universities in the state.
 According to the Texas Legislature, Texas has three Tier 1 universities in the state while California has nine.

-These are “schools that receive at least $100 million each year in research grants, have selective admissions and low student-faculty ratios and competitive faculty salaries are typically considered tier-one universities.”
+These are schools that “are expected to bring in at least $100 million per year in research grants, plus have selective admissions and high-quality faculty.”

 But it might also include the 60 United States schools that are members of the American Association of Universities which includes five institutions that didn’t quite make it into the top 100 of US News National University rankings.